cliff-rosenberg/05-Work_Day_Scheduler/README.md

 ## Usage

 Opening 'index.html' in a web browser will bring up the main screen.
-Clicking on the 'Start Quiz' button starts the game.
-You will be asked questions and provide and answer by usinf the mouse to click on your choice.
-The timer starts running when the game starts and deincrements each second that passes.
-You receive a five second "penalty" time deduction each time you answer a question incorrectly.
-The game ends after all the questions are asked, or the timer reaches zero.
-After the game you are given a prompt to enter your name and that is stored along with your "score", which is the seconds left after the last question was answered.
+The day is divided into hours, each is an editable field for text entry.
+Clicking the disk icon on the right side of the text bar will save the text you have entered there.

 <h2><u>Screenshots:</u></h2>